andathan/metric_privacy_shuffle_model/README.md

 NOTE: Due to the randomness of the created dataset, the resulting Figure might be slightly different than Figure 4.
 The goal is to check that SGDL-Shuffle is better than Geo-Shuffle which in turn is better than RR-Shuffle.
 Then RR-Shuffle should be better than Geo local when the number of users is increased.

-We use this experiment for Main Result 1, i.e. that SGDL-Shuffle has lower utility loss than every other mechanism, followed by Geo-Shuffle and then RR-shuffle (when n > aprox.
-80).
+We use this experiment for Main Result 1, i.e. that SGDL-Shuffle has lower utility loss than every other mechanism, followed by Geo-Shuffle and then RR-shuffle.

 #### Experiment 2: Real world location experiment (Section 6.3., Figure 5)